 But is the cost of the run-flat tire worth the advantages?
 We look at the reasons to consider this technology and some cons you might not have thought about.

 Run-flat tires have reinforcement to ensure they can temporarily support the vehicle’s weight when the air pressure is lost.
-However, they aren’t built to continue driving on as many are only rated to go up to 50 miles at 50 mph or less.
+However, they are not built to allow you to drive without air pressure indefinitely – many are only rated to go up to 50 miles at 50 mph or less.

 Regular tires aren’t built to support the vehicle’s weight without air pressure in them.
 The air pressure itself is what provides the support.
 Driving a regular tire without the right air pressure causes a buildup of heat that leads to tire damage and failure.

 Types of Run-Flat Tires